SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-30-fda-molnupiravir.md

 - The cautionary notes seemed to be around pregnant women, where some mutagenic effects particularly during organogenesis in the fetus were likely (so not in the 1st trimester).
   If you're a woman, a prescription for molnupiravir will be preceded by a pregnancy test.
-- They also felt it should be limited to high-risk individuals (possibly mostly unvaccinated or who had a suboptimal response to vaccination due to immune impairment), because of some other tox effects (which I now regret skipping over!).
+- They also felt it should be limited to high-risk individuals (possibly mostly the unvaccinated or those who had a suboptimal response to vaccination due to immune impairment), because of some other tox effects (which I now regret skipping over!).
 - There was also some concern that the induction of high mutation rates in the virus might, if it doesn't go _far_ enough, create a troublesome new variants.